Admiralgade 23: Dybensgade 21, 1800–1981

-The property was at the time of the 1840 census home to a total of 17 people distributed on four households.
+The property, at the time of the 1840 census, was home to a total of 17 people distributed in four households.
 The now 64-year-old owner, Laurentze Euphrosyne Søht, resided on the second floor.
 Christian Sivertsen, a skipper, resided with his wife and two children in the basement.
-Aurora Celindiana Wingler (1786-), widow of a customs officer, resided with her two children on the ground floor.
+Aurora Celindiana Wingler (1786–), widow of a customs officer, resided with her two children on the ground floor.
 They shared it with two lodgers, theatre student Christian Lunov Laasby Ferslew (c.
-1817-) and law student Søren Parmo Ferslew (1819-1883), who were brothers.
-Another widow, Ursula Elisabeth Rottbøll, the third wife of provost in Aalborg Gerhard Pedersen Tetens (1760-1832), resided with her maid Karen Nielsen on the first floor.
-The property was in 1844 acquired by master tailor Hans Peter Ørfeldt (1797-).
-He resided there with his second wife Lovise Betty Kreidt (1807-).
+1817–) and law student Søren Parmo Ferslew (1819–1883), who were brothers.
+Another widow, Ursula Elisabeth Rottbøll, the third wife of provost in Aalborg Gerhard Pedersen Tetens (1760–1832), resided with her maid Karen Nielsen on the first floor.
+The property was acquired by master tailor Hans Peter Ørfeldt (1797–) in 1844.
+He resided there with his second wife Lovise Betty Kreidt (1807–).
 She owned the property as a widow until 1874.